 - The atmosphere of the sport creates a better community

-- There are assured safety by organizers
+- There is assured safety by organizers

 The disadvantages reflect the perspective before attempting trail running.